University and College Policies

 1. The student may take a leave of absence, if they believe that it is the best course of action for their health and safety during pregnancy.

-2. She may continue as a regular student with some schedule and assignment changes.
+2. They may continue as a regular student with some schedule and assignment changes.
 This option may not delay or only slightly delay the time of graduation.
 This option may not be without risks.

 Continuing with schedule changes depends upon: